Ogg's Torsion conjecture: Fifty years later: The method of Chabauty--Coleman--Kim

 We first recast the Chabauty--Coleman method (see also \cite{Cor19}, \cite{bmAWS}) using $p$-adic Hodge theory, which adds an extra row of compatibilities to diagram \eqref{cc}.
 Let $V = \HH^1_{\et}(X_{\overline{\Q}}, \Q_p)^{*}$ and $V_{\dR} \coloneqq \HH^1_{\dR}(X_{\Q_p})^*$, viewed as a filtered vector space with filtration dual to the Hodge filtration.
-We have an isomorphism $V_{\dR}/F^0 \simeq \HH^0(X_{\Q_p}, \Omega^1)^*.$ Let $G_T$ be the maximal quotient of $G_{\Q}$ unramified outside $T${, the set of primes of bad reduction of $X$, together with the prime $p$.
-Let $G_p$ denote the absolute Galois group of $\Q_p$.} Then the \'etale formulation of Chabauty--Coleman is given by the following diagram, where the last row is of Bloch--Kato Selmer groups:
+We have an isomorphism $V_{\dR}/F^0 \simeq \HH^0(X_{\Q_p}, \Omega^1)^*.$ Let $T$ be the set of primes of bad reduction of $X$, together with the prime $p$.
+Let $G_{\Q,T}$ be the Galois group of the maximal unramified-outside-$T$ extension of $\Q$.
+Let $G_p$ denote the absolute Galois group of $\Q_p$.
+Then the \'etale formulation of Chabauty--Coleman is given by the following diagram, where the last row is of Bloch--Kato Selmer groups \cite{BK90}: